 The role of the Frisians in this piece of history is not a very prominent one, as you might have read already.
 They were one of those Germanic seafaring tribes bordering the Roman Empire, and undoubtedly participated within the many coalitions of pirate bands.
 During the period ca. 325-425, almost all of them had abandoned their lands when living conditions climate-wise deteriorated.
 It is very conceivable the original Frisians had blended into the big confederations of especially those of the Franks and the Saxons.

 Despite the fact the heydays of piracy at the southern coast of the North Seas were over at the start of the sixth century, it remained a weak spot for the region.
-From Adam of Bremen’s Gesta Hammaburgensis ecclesiae pontificum ‘Deeds of bishops of Hamburg church’ we known Frisian capers operated from the mouth of the river Weser.
+From Adam of Bremen’s Gesta Hammaburgensis ecclesiae pontificum ‘Deeds of bishops of Hamburg church’ we known Frisian capers operated from the mouth of the River Weser.
 The territory of the Chauci pirates in Roman times.
-Want to know more of these lying pirates? check out our blog post Sailors ecaped from Cyclops.
-By the way, the word ‘caper’ is derived from the Old Frisian word kopia which means ‘to buy’.
+Want to know more of these lying pirates? check out our post Sailors ecaped from Cyclops.
+By the way, the word ‘caper’ is maybe derived from the Old Frisian word kopia which means ‘to buy’.
 That is also a way of putting it!
+And, it did not stop after the Middle Ages.
+Piracy alias privateering, became an essential part of the rebellion and of warfare of the Dutch Republic during the sixteenth, seventeenth and eigtheenth centuries.
+It was piracy in the Wadden Sea archipelago that fullfilled a prominent role in all this.
+Read our post Yet another wayward archipelago te learn more.

-A last pirate who must be mentioned, is Greate Pier.
+Pier Gerlofs Donia – A final pirate who must be mentioned, is Greate Pier.
 His actual name was Pier Gerlofs Donia and his nickname Kruis der Hollanders ‘Cross of the Dutchmen’.
 He originated from the village of Kimswerd, province Friesland.
 Legend has it he was really tall and big.
 His alleged sword of more than two meters is kept in the Fries Museum.
 He received his nickname for terrorizing the Zuyderzee or Southern Sea in the period 1515-1520.
 Greate Pier, also Grutte Pier, is known too from his Biblical-inspired acid test to identify possible spies of his nemesis the Count of Holland, namely the so-called shibboleth “bûter brea en griene tsiis, wa’t dat net size kin, is gjin oprjochte Fries” (butter, bread and green cheese, who cannot say that, is not an upright Frisian).
 Today, the Frisians mostly call him, euphemistically, a freedom fighter.
-It is this year he died five centuries ago and being commemorated with a movie as a hero.
+It is this year (2020) he died five centuries ago and being commemorated with a movie as a hero.
+Nevertheless, Grute Pier has recently been indicted by the International Criminal Tribunal for Frisia (ICTF).
+Find here the press release concering his indictment and the ICTF.

 - Abulafia, D., An ancient history of piracy.
 How advances in sea power and changes in climate led to widespread piracy at the edge of the Roman Empire (2019)